groupdocs-comparison/GroupDocs.Comparison-for-Java/Docs/content/comparison/java/getting-started/system-requirements.md

 ---
 id: system-requirements
 url: comparison/java/system-requirements
-title: Supported Platforms
+title: System Requirements
 weight: 3
-description: ""
+description: "On this page you will find system requirements supported platforms, development environments.
+GroupDocs.Comparison for Java does not require any external software or third party tool to be installed."
-keywords:
+keywords: System Requirements, Supported Operating System, Supported Frameworks
 productName: GroupDocs.Comparison for Java
 hideChildren: False
 ---
 ## Overview

-GroupDocs.Comparison for Java does not require any external software or third party tool to be installed.
-Just follow one of the way as described in [Development Environment, Installation and Configuration]({{< ref "comparison/java/getting-started/installation.md" >}}).
+**[GroupDocs.Comparison for Java](https://products.groupdocs.com/comparison/java)** does not require any external software or third party tool to be installed.
+Just follow one of the way as described in [Installation]({{< ref "comparison/java/getting-started/installation.md" >}}).

 ## Supported Operating Systems